 Cornwall IFCA is led and directed by a Committee made up of 21 Members.
-Membership is drawn from Cornwall Council councillors (7 Members), appointments from stakeholders by the MMO (12 Members (including one appointed MMO officer)) and officers from, Natural England and the Environment Agency (2 Members).
+Membership is drawn from Cornwall Council councillors (7 Members), appointments from stakeholders by the MMO (12 Members (including one appointed MMO officer)) and officers from Natural England and the Environment Agency (2 Members).
 Cornwall IFCA is a committee of Cornwall Council as, unusually, the IFCA district matches to a Unitary Authority.

 In June 2015, the MMO Appointed Members were given variable terms from three to five years.
-Three of these terms will expire in the 2017-18 year, however all of the members who's terms have ended will be eligible to re-apply.
+In the 19/20 financial year three members terms of appointment will have ended, those being Tony Berry, John Brooks and Ruth Williams.
+All of the members who's terms have ended will be eligible to re-apply.
 The MMO will be managing the process by which these positions will be filled.